google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

 collection: introduction-to-media
 key-takeaways:
   add-a-video:
+    - Specify multiple file formats since not all browsers support the same format.
     - Don't load the whole video if unnecessary &ndash; specify a start and end time.
     - Include a poster image so the user sees something meaningful right away.
-    - Specify multiple file formats since not all browsers support the same format.
-    - Improve network performance &ndash; specify each file source's type.
   provide-alternatives:
     - Check which formats are supported.
     - Produce video in multiple formats to cover a range of mobile platforms.